-Still, our field as it exists today suffers from the same systemic issues of racial inequity, injustice, and white privilege that afflict every sector of our society.
+Still, our field suffers from the same systemic issues of racial inequity, injustice, and white privilege that afflict every sector of our society.
 Countless individuals and organizations have called on all of us to do better.
 These calls come from the same place as philanthropy itself: a love for humankind.

 We are committed to continuing this work with intentionality, humility, and persistence.
 Research, competency-based professional development, and community engagement efforts lead the way.

 Research and Initiatives for